kgisl/cs8251/lab/dayOfYear.md

 ## Day of Year

+Credits:
+_The C Programming Language, 2nd Edition, by Kernighan and Ritchie_, **Exercise 5.09 on page 114**

 Consider the problem of date conversion, from day of the month to day of the year and vice versa.
 For example, March 1 is the 60th day of a non-leap year, and the 61st day of a leap year.
 Define the function to do the conversion: